znck/znck.dev/src/blog/articles/2019-awesomeconf/readme.md

  <iframe border=0 frameborder=0 height=680 width=360 src="https://twitframe.com/show?url=https://twitter.com/VueBLR/status/1102617517292322816"></iframe>
 </div>

 Next step was to find a venue.
 We had the regular meetup venue as a backup.
-We wanted better, something like a hotel conference room!
+But we wanted better, something like a hotel conference room!
 So, we started looking for sponsors.

 What do we have for sponsors?